 Your credit score is one of the first things your credit card issuer will look at before approving or denying your application for a card.
 The best credit score range for each card is different, and if your score is too low, the lender might not let you get the card.

-Before you apply, check your FICO and VantageScore credit score and select the credit card you’re applying for based on how good or bad your credit is.
+Before you apply, check your FICO and VantageScore credit scores.
+Then, select the credit card you’re applying for based on what your qualify for based on your credit score.

-If you’ve missed several card payments in the past or have had bills sent to debt collection agencies, the bank doesn’t want to take on the risk of a client with a spotty history of paying their debts.
+If you’ve missed several card payments in the past or have had bills sent to debt collection agencies, a financial company may not want to take on the risk of a client with a spotty history of paying their debts.

-While you can’t erase late payment history from your report, you can start rebuilding your credit with a card designed for those with a poor credit history or debt.
+While you can’t erase late payment history from your report, you can start rebuilding your credit with a card designed for those with a poor credit history.

 You must be 18 or older to get your credit card.
-Younger applicants will be denied, but if you’re under 18 and looking to build a good credit history, you can get set up as an authorized user on a parent’s card.
+Younger applicants will be denied, but you can be an authorized user on a parent's card if you’re under 18 and looking to build a good credit history.
 However, a lack of credit history signals risk to banks and lenders, so they’re more reticent to give newer applicants a card.

 For many cards, you’ll be required to report your income and how much you pay monthly for housing on your application.
 If the lenders decide your income is too low and poses a risk to their investment, your application will be denied.